 Many policy infrastructures do not explicitly support conditions.
-For example, the KeyNote system is a general purpose framework used to govern authorization policy.
-Signed policies, called credentials, define the conditions under which an authority grants access to a particular resource.
+For example, the KeyNote system is general purpose framework used to govern authorization policy.
+Signed policies, called credentials, define the conditions under which an authority grants access to a particular resources.
 KeyNote provides a flexible algebra for specifying logical condition expressions over string and numeric attributes.
 Each attribute value is known prior to the evaluation of policy.
-Hence, because the value is fixed before any policy is considered, there is no opportunity for policy to defer to external evaluation.1 The Akenti system [26] also assumes attribute values are known prior to policy evaluation (Akenti's authors indicate that run-time evaluated conditions are also on the horizon).
+Hence, because the value is fixed before any policy is considered, there is no opportunity for policy to defer to external evaluation.1 The Akenti system [24] also assumes attribute values are known prior to policy evaluation (Akenti's author indicate that run-time evaluated conditions are also on the horizon).
 Conditions are encoded in Akenti through Use Certificates.
 These certificates are similar in form and function to condition expressions of KeyNote, but are restricted to the vocabulary of the domain in which they exist.

 Some approaches simplify evaluation by fixing the set of conditions available to policy.
-Both the MSME [21] and the Security Policy System (SPS) [30] limit conditions to only those needed by each target domain.
+Both the MSME [19] and the Security Policy System (SPS) [28] limit conditions to only those needed by each target domain.
 In the case of SPS (which governs IPsec communication), ports and end-points largely dictate where access is granted.
-Because SPS is built on the more the general IETF Policy Framework [19], SPS can be extended to include run-time conditions.
+Because SPS is built on the more the general IETF Policy Framework [17], SPS can be extended to include run-time conditions.
 MSME similarly can support externally evaluated conditions through the extension of the evaluation infrastructure.
 Note that because these systems assume policy conforms to a predefined schema, all conditions must be known a priori.
 Run-time conditions are supported by fixing the kinds of conditions that policy may use, rather than fixing values before evaluation (as seen in the systems above).
 Because support for each condition can be built directly into the enforcement infrastructure, no general condition framework is necessary.

-Anticipating all possible conditions is not feasible in general purpose policy.
-In response to this, the Generic Authorization and Access-control API [22] (GAA-API) supports externally defined context functions.
-In GAA-API, conditions are arbitrary functions defined by their type, name, and governing authority.
-Conversely, the Ismene system [16] assumes very little.
-Ismene policies do not identify which authority, if any, should govern the evaluation process.
+In more general settings, anticipating all possible conditions that a policy may use is not feasible.
+For example, the Generic Authorization and Access-control API [20] (GAA-API) defines interfaces for a general purpose policy infrastructure.
+Conditions are arbitrary functions that are defined by the type, name, and governing authority.
+Conversely, in Ismene, very little is assumed by the policy infrastructure [14].
+Unlike GAA API, Ismene policies do not identify which authority, if any, should govern the evaluation process.
 Both of the systems leave the vast majority of condition evaluation to the supporting implementation.
-Each system provides an upcall interface, but neither mandates how security requirements are identified or addressed.
+Each system provides an upcall interface, but by an large, neither mandates how how the requirements for secure evaluation are identified or addressed.